Niwalker MM18JR 10000lm In-depth review, Pros and Cons

 The Niwalker MM18JR (MM72) released in 2018.
 It uses 1 x Cree XHP35 HI LED, 2 x Cree XHP70.2 LEDs, dual reflector and 4 x 18650 Li-Ion batteries.
 The powerful emitter in this flashlight provides up to 10000 lm output, 180625 cd intensity, and a beam distance of 850 m.

-This flashlight has a wide range of applications across various domains.
-It is an indispensable tool for outdoor activities like camping, hiking, or night-time exploration, offering guidance and safety.
+The flashlight is a must-have tool for outdoor activities.
+These include camping, hiking, and night-time exploration, it offers guidance and safety.
 This light has 7 modes of lighting.
 Without mode memory, each time you turn on the MM18JR, it will start from the default or first mode in the sequence.
-The strobe function of MM18JR produces a high-frequency flashing light pattern that is designed to disorient or distract potential threats or aggressors.
+The strobe function produces a high-frequency flashing light pattern.
+It disorients or distracts potential threats or aggressors.

 Niwalker MM18JR (MM72) specifications